 Transform Your Space with a Stylish French Cleat Wall

-I installed a French cleat system on one wall of my shop three years ago.
-Best organization decision I’ve made – everything hangs within reach and I can rearrange things whenever I want.
+As someone who installed a French cleat system on one wall of my shop about three years ago, I learned everything there is to know about wall-mounted tool organization.
+Today, I will share it all with you.
+It’s the single best organization decision I’ve made — everything hangs within reach and I can rearrange the whole layout whenever my workflow changes.

 The Basic Concept